EricaLinaG/archlive-macbookpro-8.2/readme.md

    Wacom mobile studio pro.
 Mostly the kernel parameters are the only real problem.

+   The last time I tried this, I didnt get a boot menu when there should have been.
+It still worked on the macbook, but ideally it would be good to get the boot menu so the kernel parameters can be chosen.

-   Mostly thats a few kernel parameters and some stuff from the AUR. plus my own Arch install script which I have used for
+   Mostly thats a few kernel parameters and in the case of the macbook, some stuff from the AUR.

+   B43 is the problematic network driver needed for the macbook pro.
+   Without the b43 packages, there will be no wifi.
+So they will need to be installed before reboot.

-   I have a custom Arch Repo to go with this, it really only has B43-firmware, B43-fwcutter and Yay.
-B43 is the network driver needed for the macbook pro.
+   I've created a custom Arch Repo to go with this, it really only has `B43-firmware` and `Yay`.
+This allows the live USB to have what it needs.
+   It does not, however, install them on the target automatically.

+   It would be nice to add my arch-pkgs repo as well.
+Streamline and simplify.

+   I've added `b43-fwcutter`, `networkmanager`, `dialog`, `git` and a few other packages to make life easier on the live-usb.
+My `install-arch` script lives in / (root).

+   My intention is to make all this more automatic, as it currently requires a bit of manual effort to install these on the installation target.
+Even with them already on the live USB.
+I need to teach the install, ie. __pacstrap__, to use the custom repo on the live usb.
+This is complicated because `b43-firmware` is in the _AUR_, which cannot be used during the install.

 ## kernel boot parameters
    All these computers just needed some different kernel parameters to get up and